 If you wish to study psychology, Western Michigan University has a minor and two majors—general psychology and behavioral science—from which you can choose.
 Our programs are unique in their intensive emphasis on applied learning.

 As a psychology major at WMU, you will study general psychology, behavior analysis and child psychology before moving into theory and methods courses that serve as the foundation to WMU's natural-science approach to psychology.
+Beginning with the fall 2021 semester, this program also will be available fully online.
 While WMU doesn't offer specialized degrees, you are able to customize the program to fit your interests and goals.
 Elective courses may be concentrated in one of several areas including, among others:

 - Child psychology